Parathyroid Q&A is a community of experts and patients dedicated to understanding and treating Parathyroid Disease.

 Deva Boone, MD is the founder of the Southwest Parathyroid Center.
 As one of the most experienced parathyroid surgeons in the U.S., she has treated thousands of patients with parathyroid conditions.

 For your age, this calcium level is not “high-normal” - it is high.
 A normal calcium range for someone in her 70s would go up to about 10.0, not higher.
-While I cannot diagnose someone over the internet, I can say that in general, multiple calcium levels over 10.0 and a PTH of 85 in a woman in her 70s are consistent with a diagnosis of primary hyperparathyroidism
+While I cannot diagnose someone over the internet, I can say that in general, multiple calcium levels over 10.0 and a PTH of 85 in a woman in her 70s are consistent with a diagnosis of primary hyperparathyroidism.

 Even though your calcium levels are only “mildly” elevated, they can still cause problems.
 Most people with primary hyperparathyroidism will develop symptoms over time, even if the calcium remains just mildly elevated.
 For this reason, I recommend that those with primary hyperparathyroidism pursue treatment (parathyroidectomy), even if the calcium is just a little over the normal range.